 Important Aspects To Consider When Buying A Mixer Grinder

-Power: As mentioned, ideally, you should choose a mixer grinder with at least 750-watt motor.
+Power: As mentioned, ideally, you should choose a mixer grinder with at least a 750-watt motor.
 This makes it suitable for typical Indian cooking.
-To grind ingredients like coconut, idli batter, masala, spices etc, a 750 watt mixer grinder is the best option.
-If you are willing to extend your budget, you will be better off with 900 watt mixer grinder like Sujata Dynamix or Bosch Truemixx.
+To grind ingredients like coconut, idli batter, masala, spices etc, a 750-watt mixer grinder is the best option.
+If you are willing to extend your budget, you will be better off with 900-watt mixer grinder like Sujata Dynamix or Bosch Truemixx.

 Type of Blades: The grinding performance of a mixer grinder heavily depends on the blade and its construction.
 The chutney blades should be close with little gap to the bottom base so that even a minute quantity of ingredients gets ground thoroughly.
 The dry and wet grinding jar should have a curved edge that is capable of creating a powerful vortex that can drive all ingredients to the blade.

 Jars: With most options, you get 3 jars.
 It is better if one of those jars has a plastic lid so that you can grind masala in it without having to worry about staining the lid.
 Polycarbonate lids get discoloured quickly when grinding garam masala.
 The chutney jar should be compact and tall with a 300-500 ml capacity and the dry grinding jar should measure at least 1 litre.
 The wet grinding jars should have at least 1.5-litre capacity so that you can grind sufficient batter in a single go.